-Bulk is profitable when your margin gain beats your cash-tied-up cost.
-We work the math below.
+Bulk is profitable when your margin gain beats the working-capital cost of holding inventory.
+The math is below.

 What is a Printify bulk discount?

 Printify's bulk discount is a per-order volume rebate.
-You pay the normal Printify per-unit price up to a quantity threshold, then a lower rate kicks in for every additional unit of the same product.
+You pay the normal Printify per-unit price up to a quantity threshold, then a lower rate kicks in automatically for qualifying items in the same order.

-Two separate discounts exist: one on product (production) cost, and one on shipping.
-They use different quantity thresholds, and they don't always trigger together.
+According to Printify's Help Center, two separate discount types exist: one on product (production) cost, and one on shipping.
+They use different quantity thresholds and don't always trigger together.

-The headline numbers Printify publishes: up to 46% off product cost and up to 50% off shipping.
-Most sellers will not hit the top tier — the real-world discount is usually 10–25% on product and 20–40% on shipping.
+The headline numbers Printify publishes: up to 46% off product cost and up to 50% off shipping (per Printify's official bulk orders page).
+Most sellers will not hit the top tier — real-world discounts tend to be materially lower depending on provider and volume.

 The two discount thresholds

-The minimum to qualify for shipping bulk discounts is 20 identical items shipped to the same address in the US, Canada, or Germany.
-Other destinations are not currently eligible for the automatic shipping bulk discount.
+The minimum to qualify for the shipping bulk discount is 20 similar items from the same Print Provider, shipped using the Standard shipping method.
+According to Printify, Economy shipping does not qualify for the bulk shipping discount.

 Product discount tiers